 Years later, the system had come under scrutiny because it didn’t talk to the myriad variations in coloring that people come in.
 Updates were later created which incorporate 12 seasons, and bring in elements like chroma which is your skin’s level of saturation.

-Personally, I find the analysis gets too complicated when we’re dividing it up into these micro-elements.
-If you’re simply wanting to answer the question, what colors look good on me, then there’s an easier way to figure it out.
+Your color analysis can get a bit more complicated when dividing it into these micro-elements.
+So if you’re looking for a simple way to answer the question, what colors look good on me, read on!

 First off, it’s helpful if you know whether you’re warm or cool toned as this serves as a foundation for what you’ll wear.
 An easy way to determine this is with the jewelry test.
 Hold up a piece of gold jewelry next to your face and compare it to a piece of silver jewelry next to your face.
 Which one looks better?
 If you prefer gold, then you’re warm toned.
 If it’s silver, you’re cool.
 Another way to determine if you’re warm or cool is to look at your veins in your wrist.
 Blue veins are cool.
 Green veins are warm.

 Sometimes our coloring changes as we age.
 If you have always been warm toned, you may discover that as your hair grays you may become more cool toned.